Prestwick97/Pierre.Solution/README.md

 ## Known Bugs

-_At this point in time, there is no view for adding a treat to a pastry._
+_There are no bugs at this point in time._

 ## Support and contact details